-While there's no such thing as a truly hypoallergenic dog, certain dogs tend to cause greater allergic reactions in susceptible people than others.
-It's not necessarily dog hair causing the reaction, but also canine saliva and dander.
-The worst dogs for allergy sufferers include double-coated breeds, excessive droolers and animals with a particularly strong odor.
+Certain breeds tend to cause greater allergic reactions in susceptible people than others.
+While dogs like the well-known black and white dog breed, the Dalmatian, are hypoallergenic, other breeds can make allergies worse.
+It's not necessarily the dog hair causing the reaction, but also canine saliva and dander.
+The worst dogs for allergies include double-coated breeds, excessive droolers, and animals with a strong odor.

 Double-coated breeds generally have a soft undercoat and a top coat of harsher texture.
-These dogs don't necessarily shed more than other dogs -- although some do -- but they "blow" their coats twice a year, usually in fall and spring.
-During that time, the owner's house can look like Dog Hair City.
-Many of the Northern breeds -- those originally bred to live outside -- fall into this category.
-These include the Akita, American Eskimo, keeshond, malamute, Great Pyrenees, samoyed, Norwegian elkhound and the tiny Pomeranian.
+These dogs don't necessarily shed more than other dogs — although some do — but they "blow" their coats twice a year, usually in fall and spring, filling the owner's home with fluff.
+Many of the Northern breeds — those originally bred to live outside — fall into this category.
+These include the Akita, American Eskimo, Keeshond, malamute, Great Pyrenees, Samoyed, Norwegian elkhound and the tiny Pomeranian.

-In its ways, excessive drooling is as bad as heavy shedding.
+Excessive drooling can be as bad as heavy shedding.
 That saliva manages to get all over the place, carrying its allergens with it.
 Most mastiffs and mastiff crosses drool, as do Newfoundlands and bulldogs.
-The bloodhound, already not a good choice for allergy sufferers, is nicknamed the "droolhound" or "slobberhound."
-Saint Bernards, who also shed like crazy, drool a lot.
+The Bloodhound, already not a good choice for allergy sufferers, is nicknamed the "droolhound" or "slobberhound."
+Saint Bernards, who are heavy shedders, also is also among the drooling dog breeds.